rob893/typescript-extended-linq/README.md

 ### [elementAt](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#elementAt)

 Returns the element at a specified index in a sequence.
+A negative index can be used to get element starting from the end.

 ### [elementAtOrDefault](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#elementAtOrDefault)

 Returns the element at a specified index in a sequence or null if the index is out of range.
+A negative index can be used to get element starting from the end.

 ### [endsWith](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#endsWith)